2018 Iranian university protests: 4 December

 On 4 December 2018, students at the Amirkabir University of Technology in Tehran gathered in support of the ongoing labour and teacher strikes.
 Students clashed with Basij counter protesters.
-Students chanted "Cannons, tanks, and weapons have no affect anymore", "Workers and students unite", "Jailed teachers, workers, and students must be freed", and "Death to this deceptive government".
+Students chanted "Cannons, tanks, and weapons have no effect anymore", "Workers and students unite", "Jailed teachers, workers, and students must be freed", and "Death to this deceptive government".
 Elsewhere in Tehran, students Allameh Tabataba'i University protested against the presence of members of the Ministry of Intelligence on the campus.

 On the same day students at the Babol Noshirvani University of Technology protested and chanted "The university is alive", "Stop crackdown on university students", and "University students will die, but will not accept oppression".

 Students at the Sahand University of Technology also protested and held a hunger strike.
 Students at the Razi University of Kermanshah also held a protest in support of workers in Khuzestan, and chanted "Bread, freedom, workers council".

 29 December

 On 29 December, students at the Islamic Azad University, Science and Research Branch, Tehran gathered on campus to mourn and protest after ten people were killed in a bus accident on the campus on 25 December.
 Students demanded the resignation of the chairman of the Islamic Azad University Ali Akbar Velayati.
-The protesters, who numbered in the hundreds, also chanted against the incompetent officials whom they felt were responsible for the incident.
+The protesters, who numbered in the hundreds, also chanted against the incompetent officials who they felt were responsible for the incident.